ohoareau/microgen/packages/plugin-monorepo-platform/__fixtures__/root-readmes/with-projects.md

 This repository is a mono-repository that contains all the code for the platform.

-This mono-repo is composed of several technical sub-projects:
+This mono-repo is composed of 3 technical sub-projects:

 * `project1` (desc of project1)
 * `project2` (desc of project2)